This site uses technical (necessary) and analytics cookies.

 Marriage, study abroad, academic credentials, passport, absentee vote, pension, identity card, drivers license, power of attorney, inheritance, translation and legalisation, foreign rulings, divorce, abduction of minors, adoptions, travel assistance, arrest.

-If you wish to get married in a foreign country, you will have to follow the legal marriage procedures of the State in question, which should provide all the information necessary.
+If you wish to get married in a foreign country, you shall follow the legal marriage procedures of the State in question, which should provide all the necessary information.

 After you are married, remember to register your marriage in the Registry of Marriages in your Municipality of residence in Italy.
 Registration is not only an obligation but it is also a step necessary – for citizens residing abroad – to access consular services, to have recognised your spouse’s rights (if a foreigner) pursuant to the marital status, and to complete the data recorded on your children’s files, etc.